• Skip to primary navigation

 84.1K shares

-Do you guys know what I mean when I say something looks "too crocheted?"
-As in, it looks just a little fuddy duddy and old fashioned?
-Like some sort of toilet paper roll cover that you'd see in a church basement bathroom.
+Do you know what I mean when I say something looks “too crocheted?”
+As in, it looks just a little fuddy duddy and old-fashioned?
+Like a toilet paper roll cover that you’d see in a church basement bathroom.
 You know, too crocheted.

 Don't get me wrong.
 I love crochet.
 (Obviously.)
 But I particularly like it when the texture looks intricate, modern and sometimes even (dare I say it?), like knitting.